Gregory Cromwell, 1st Baron Cromwell: Education

-It has been incorrectly asserted by early historians such as J. S. Brewer and R. B. Merriman and assumed by later historians like B.W.
+It has been incorrectly asserted by early historians such as John Sherren Brewer and R. B. Merriman and assumed by later historians like B.W.
 Beckingsale and David Loades that Gregory Cromwell was fourteen or fifteen when he was being educated at Cambridge in 1528 and therefore born around 1514.
 This has led to negative speculation about the boy's character and abilities which can be disproved.
 Gregory was, in fact, beginning his education and not undertaking a degree at the end of his education.
 He did not obtain a degree at Cambridge.
 That would have been unusual for a gentleman's son at that time, unless he had been destined for a career in the church.

 Sir Henry Ellis stated that "The date of Gregory Cromwell's birth is not recorded, but it could hardly have been earlier than 1520."
 It appears that Henry Ellis was right and that Gregory Cromwell was a small boy in 1528, no more than eight years old.
 Letters from Gregory's supervisors, tutors and mentors during his education point to a year of birth of around 1520.
 As evidence that Gregory was very young in 1528, there are two letters written by John Chekyng, his tutor, to Thomas Cromwell, describing a little boy who plays and who is learning to read and write.
 The first letter, written in July 1528, states that his son Gregory "is not now at Cambridge, but in the country, where he works and plays alternately ...
 He is now studying the things most conducive to the reading of authors, and spends the rest of the day in forming letters."
 A second letter from Chekyng, written in November 1528, notes that "Little Gregory is becoming great in letters."